JuliaFolds2/OhMyThreads.jl/README.md

       * `:dynamic`: generally preferred since it is more flexible and better at load balancing, and won't interfere with other multithreaded functions which may be running on the system.
       * `:static`: can sometimes be more performant than `:dynamic` when the time it takes to complete a step of the calculation is highly uniform, and no other parallel functions are running at the same time.
+      * `:greedy`: best option for load-balancing slower, uneven computations, but does carry some additional overhead.
+This schedule only works if the `OutputElementType` argument is provided.
       * `:interactive`: like `:dynamic` but runs on the high-priority interactive threadpool.
 This should be used very carefully since tasks on this threadpool should not be allowed to run for a long time without `yield`ing as it can interfere with [heartbeat](https://en.wikipedia.org/wiki/Heartbeat_(computing)) processes running on the interactive threadpool.